Different Tobacco Smoking Pipe Types: Shapes, Styles, Designs & Materials

 Very similar to the billiard shape, Dublin pipes can be recognised by their conical bowls.
-The interior is tapered, which offers an unique experience where the flavours are concentrated as the smoke progresses.
+The interior is tapered, which offers a unique smoking experience where the flavours are concentrated as you progress.

 Each member of the Dublin family shares this overall characteristic but they have their own identifiable features.
 Meanwhile, the common Dublin pipe can be either straight or bent as well as feature a tapered or saddle bit.
 Furthermore, the shank may be round, oval or even square.

 Acorn / Pear: Essentially a rounded Dublin, the acorn features a curved shape with soft edges for comfort in the pocket.

 Cutty: Traditionally made from clay, cutties feature forward-leaning bowls and a slightly curved design.

 Devil-Anse: A short and rounded hybrid of a Dublin and apple pipe design with a slight bowl canter.